 Unfortunately, groin and sports hernia injuries forced him into an early retirement.
-2000 was his best season overall where he played all 82 games and was a nice source of points, threes, and free throws for fantasy basketball owners.
+2000 was his best season overall when he played all 82 games and was a nice source of points, threes, and free throws for fantasy basketball owners.
 He wasn’t too damaging in any other category.

 I’ll always remember Dickerson as an Arizona Wildcat.
 The same goes for Miles Simon.
 I’ve come to despise college basketball, but I’ll never forget when those two guys won an NCAA title in 1997.

 Antoine Walker was actually a decent guy to draft in the 8-category leagues since turnovers don’t count, and he turned it over a ton, making his rankings between the 8 and 9-cats pretty drastic.
 Walker was also major minuses in field goal percentage and free throw percentage over the years.